mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

   }
   ```

-  In the configuration above, we define an EC2 instance with specific settings including AMI, instance type, and storage.
+  The configuration above, defines an EC2 instance with specific settings including AMI, instance type, and storage.
 The instance is configured to use a `user-data` script during instance initialization, which is provided by the `userdata.sh.tpl` file detailed below.
 The instance is also associated with a security group and an IAM instance profile for permissions defined above.
 The setup includes integration with [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) for ensuring the instance is managed efficiently.

 - `userdata.sh.tpl`: Provides a template script for initializing the instance (`userdata`).